mehwishjbe/news-homepage/README.md

 ## Overview

 This project is a front-end web development challenge where I had to create a news homepage according to the provided design.
-It's a single-page application that displays news articles and allows users to interact with the content.
+It's a single web page.

 ## Features

-- Display news articles with images and headlines.
 - Responsive design for mobile screens.
 - Display menu on mobile version by clicking on hamburger image.